Summary

 Conclusion

-The main finding of this study was that plate fixation did not considerably enhance ankle stability in SER4b injury models.
-When combining plate fixation and dPTTL repair, ankle stability was substantially improved.
+This study's main finding was that plate fixation of the fibula alone did not considerably enhance ankle stability in SER4b injury models.
+However, ankle stability was substantially improved when plate fixation and dPTTL repair were combined.

 CLINICAL RELEVANCE